Holiday Update: We are OPEN Saturday, May 29th, and CLOSED Monday, May 31st for Memorial Day

 - Signage reminding visitors of proper precautions, including wearing face coverings and maintaining 6-foot social distancing, is posted upon entry and throughout the facility.

-- A maximum number of guests or groups are permitted during each timed rotation so that proper social distancing can be maintained.
+- A maximum number of guests are permitted inside the Center so that proper social distancing can be maintained.

 - Common surfaces and touchpoints are disinfected regularly.